-Point University's Campus Store has everything from textbooks and supplies to apparel and campus living.
-You can buy or rent print or digital textbooks, grab a comfortable sweatshirt or t-shirt, sell back your used textbooks when you don't need them anymore, or just hang out with your friends drinking lattes and coffee.
+Point University's Campus Store has everything you need from textbooks and supplies to apparel and campus living.
+You can buy or rent print or digital textbooks, grab a comfy sweatshirt or t-shirt, sell back your used textbooks when you don't need them anymore, or just hang out with your friends' drinking lattes and coffee.
 The coffee shop and campus store are located in front of the dining hall.
 You can access the campus store on the web at www.PointUniversityShop.com.
-Financial Aid can be used both in store and online to purchase your books.
+The coffee shop is open Monday through Friday, 8:00 am to 4:00 pm.